Expertise

 Research profiles

 One in seven women in the Netherlands will be diagnosed with breast cancer at some point in her life.
-Up to 90% of the patients experience some form of cancer-related fatigue (CRF) after diagnosis and for 30%, this fatigue remains problematic up to 10 years after diagnosis.
-As fatigue is a multi-dimensional problem, the patient should be assessed holistically.
-Early treatment is important, to keep it from becoming chronic.
-Based on the holistic patient profile, a personalized advice for an intervention against CRF can be given.
-In the PARTNR project, an intelligent self-learning system for these patients is developed, combining medical data with data on daily-life functioning to provide a personalized recommendation for an intervention against CRF.
+Up to 90% of the patients experience some form of cancer-related fatigue (CRF) after diagnosis and for 30%, this fatigue remainsĀ problematicĀ up to 10 years after diagnosis.
+As fatigue is a multi-dimensional problem, the patient should be assessed holistically.Ā Early treatment is important, to keep it from becoming chronic.Ā Based on the Holistic Assessment of CRF (HA-CRF) questionnaire and preferences for attributes of treatment (i.e., costs, contact with therapist, proven effectivenees), a personalized advice for a CRF treatment will be provided.

 Address